astronomer/docs/learn/airflow-setup-teardown.md

 ### Before and after using setup and teardown tasks

-Setup and teardown tasks can help you write more robust DAGs by making sure resources are set up in the right moment and torn down even when worker tasks fail.
+Setup and teardown tasks can help you write more robust DAGs by making sure resources are set up at the right moment and torn down even when worker tasks fail.

 The following DAG is not using Airflow setup and teardown functionality.
 It sets up its resources using a standard task called `provision_cluster`, runs three worker tasks using those resources, and tears down the resources using the `tear_down_cluster` task.